 One of these changes in our healthcare culture has been the rise, and then pre-eminence, of the biomechanical model and, therefore, an insistence on a particular kind of evidence.
-After all, our curative treatments have been so extensive and successful why can we not apply these methods across all the problems and dilemmas encountered by healthcarers?
+After all, our Curative Treatments have been so extensive and successful why can we not apply these methods across all the problems and dilemmas encountered by healthcarers?
 Many who espouse this view would assert, partly correctly, that medicine advances by replacing the caprices of pastoral healthcare with the certainties of curative treatments.

 This is a complex and very partial truth, yet it has been eagerly and entirely adopted by most healthcare reforms in the last three decades.
-The consequence is that we have replaced our better - but necessarily more ambiguous - PHC with doomed attempts to process and present them as curative treatments.
+The consequence is that we have replaced our better - but necessarily more ambiguous - PHC with doomed attempts to process and present them as Curative Treatments.
 These then function largely as little more than scientifically attired nostrums.
-These are now well camouflaged and rooted in our healthcare, for they have the appearance - but not the effect - of genuine curative treatments.
-The results are inevitably specious - professionally packaged but often hollow in effect.
+These are now well camouflaged and rooted in our healthcare, for they have the appearance - but not the effect - of genuine Curative Treatments.
+The results are inevitably specious professionally packaged but often hollow in effect.
 Examples?
 There are many such simulacrums to be found amidst mental health diagnoses, procedures and care-pathways where algorithms and administrative systems displace fuller personal understanding.
-We then come to overinvest in systems apparently rich in data, technical discourse, (over) diagnosis and managed procedures - and so, inversely, impoverished of human sense and engagements.
+We then come to over-invest in systems apparently rich in data, technical discourse, (over) diagnosis and managed procedures - and so, inversely, impoverished of human sense and engagements.
 Such quasi-curative treatments are then fraught with confusion, blame and disappointment.

-And so it is that the inevitable happens: if we overinvest in the treatment model, we then neglect or even deracinate personal and pastoral healthcare.
+And so it is that the inevitable happens: if we over-invest in the treatment model, we then neglect or even deracinate personal and pastoral healthcare.
 This accounts for much of our service's restive and demoralised inefficiency - particularly, as already exampled, in mental health.
-As we have noted, it largely accounts, too, for a parallel process: our burgeoning overdiagnosis, and thus overtreatment.
+These problems of staff recruitment, burnout, sickness, premature retirement, intra-organisational litigation, etc are very similar in Mental Health, Primary Care and Social Work and reflect the fact that in these areas Pastoral Healthcare should be the dominant mode of interaction.